Skip to main content

 1. Contact MHT early.
 Email or call easement program staff before you begin.

 2. Provide documentation as required by MHT.
-This can include, but is not limited to, site plans and maps, photographs and information from your deed.
+This can include, but is not limited to, ownership and property records, property descriptions, site plans and maps, site insurance policy, and information from your deed.

 3. Review the agreement.
 MHT prepares a draft easement deed for your review.
 The agreement specifies which portions of the property are protected and what types of changes require MHT approval.

 4. Finalize and record the easement.
-After both parties approve the draft, the easement is executed and recorded in the county land records.
+After both parties approve the draft, the easement is signed by all parties, and executed and recorded in the county land records.

 5. Coordinate with funding requirements (if applicable).
 For projects involving MHT grants or loans, the easement must generally be recorded before funds are released.